From 2008 to 2012, Sheila Gray battled Ovarian cancer.

-“After the cancer yes I dealt with Endometriosis — a disorder in which tissue that normally lines the uterus grows outside the uterus,” Sheila explains.
-“This costing extreme pain with your menstrual cycle, including constance bleeding with extremely heavy bleeding.
+“After cancer yes I dealt with endometriosis — a disorder in which tissue that normally lines the uterus grows outside the uterus,” Sheila explains.
+“This costing extreme pain with your menstrual cycle, including constant bleeding with extremely heavy bleeding.
 It tires you out it was days all I could do was get home to my bed.
-It was a major ordeal It can cause menstrual cycles that last for months or years and it often incurable and life long but God is a healer.
-It is so very often overlooked in women and in my case I was misdiagnosised for 12 years.
-I was sent a doctor Kenneth Levey a angel from God.
+It was a major ordeal It can cause menstrual cycles that last for months or years and it often incurable and lifelong but God is a healer.
+It is so very often overlooked in women and in my case, I was misdiagnosed for 12 years.
+I was sent a doctor Kenneth Levey an angel from God.
 He took time with me and cared about me and talked to me and explained everything.
 Once we did the tests tissue had grown in 8 to 10 parts of my body.
 It was wrapped around my appendix and in several other areas of my body.

 “The pain was like no other and it affected other areas of my body causing things to go wrong.”

-It was then that an she took a negative and turned it into a positive.
+It was then that she took a negative and turned it into a positive.

 “I endured changes in my life that would influence me in ways I did not expect,” she says.
 “Regardless of this news, and the unexpected alterations in my life, I kept faith that God would heal me and I would be healthy and well again.

 “During this time, I was faced with the dilemma of recovery.
 While it was easy to be discouraged, this time reignited the passion and love of fashion that God birthed within me.
-The Sheila Gray accessories collection began with hand crocheted scarves that were bright, vibrant and and always one of a kind.
+The Sheila Gray accessories collection began with hand-crocheted scarves that were bright, vibrant, and always one of a kind.

-“As I with with a design house while out one one of my many fabric selection appointments, I thought, whey not expand the simple but beautiful scarf concept.
-Standing on the principle that everything has a purpose, I discovered that I could recycle the bits and pieces of lavish fabrics I see everyday and turn them into whimsical and even transformational scarves.”
+“As I with a design house while out one of my many fabric selection appointments, I thought, why not expand the simple but beautiful scarf concept.
+Standing on the principle that everything has a purpose, I discovered that I could recycle the bits and pieces of lavish fabrics I see every day and turn them into whimsical and even transformational scarves.”

-Sheila Gray scarves and accessories change not only your clothes from “drab to fab” but transform your look and becomes a “outfit maker.” bringing out the confident, vibrant and creative side that lies dormant in us all.
+Sheila Gray’s scarves and accessories change not only your clothes from “drab to fab” but transform your look and become an “outfit maker.” bringing out the confident, vibrant and creative side that lies dormant in us all.

-Each scarf is handmade with love out of the most luxurious European fabrics, arranging from cozy sweater,nits to the finest brocades and plush faux furs, which come together to create a tactile landscape with a sumptuous terrain-each scarf bears a kind of otherworldliness unto itself.
+Each scarf is handmade with love out of the most luxurious European fabrics, arranging from the cozy sweater, knits to the finest brocades, and plush faux furs, which come together to create a tactile landscape with a sumptuous terrain-each scarf bears a kind of otherworldliness unto itself.

-Each piece has a unique and exotic and classic elegance to it, making it a stable piece for any one's wardrobe.
+Each piece has a unique and exotic and classic elegance to it, making it a staple piece for anyone’s wardrobe.
 With my passionate love of fashion and a belief that uniqueness appeals to everyone, I work to make sure each wearer feels special and confident-a place where we all look and feel our very best!

-What makes this collection even more special is the fact that through it I can give back, as 10% of all the proceeds will be donated the The Pink Access Cancer foundation.
+What makes this collection even more special is the fact that through it I can give back, as 10% of all the proceeds will be donated to The Pink Access Cancer foundation.

-And what does Kindness and Hope mean to her?
+And what do Kindness and Hope mean to her?

-“Kindness and hope to me is love and caring knowing this world is all about more than us and we change things by the love and help we give to others,” she says.
+“Kindness and hope to me are love and caring knowing this world is all about more than us and we change things by the love and help we give to others,” she says.